Registration and Scheduling

 - Students taking a course for the second time will no longer need advisor permission.

-- Students registering for classes for the first time will still have priority through August 15th for the Fall 2017 semester.
-Re-takers will not be able to register for the course until August 15th whether the course is High Demand (HDCA) or not.
+- Students registering for classes for the first time will still have priority through January 16th for the Spring 2018 semester.
+Re-takers will not be able to register for the course until January 16th whether the course is High Demand (HDCA) or not.

 - The current policy of petitioning for re-take permission through Academic Advising for a third or more attempt remains in place